tiongjjyi/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>

 ### **Home Page Commands**
-CodeSphere has a home page that displays the list of courses you are currently overseeing and have stored in the app.
+CodeSphere has a home page that displays the list of courses you are currently overseeing and have stored in the application.

 *{screenshot to be added}*

 Commands exclusive to the home page can help you:
-* `add` new courses
+* `add` a new course
-* `edit` the details of existing courses
+* `edit` the details of an existing course
-* `delete` existing courses
+* `delete` an existing course
 * `clear` all existing courses
-* `find` finding a course
+* `find` all courses with course name containing the keyword specified
-* `reset` resetting the course list to original state
+* `reset` the course list displayed to its original order

 The `select` command brings you to the Course page of the selected course.